replyPUSH/ReplyByEmail-phpBB-Extension/README.md

 ## Setup

-Go to "ACP" > "General" > "Email settings" scroll to "Reply by Email Settings" and fill it out
+Go to "ACP" > "General" > "Email settings" scroll to "Reply by Email Settings" enable and fill it out

 Your credentials will be on your replyPUSH [profile](http://replypush.com/profile)